 This course will raise your awareness of sustainability issues and help you to develop a sustainability strategy for your own organisation.

-The course has run four times so far and will be running again from 10 October 2016.
+The course will run again from 23 Oct.
 The course lasts for 6 weeks and requires about three hours of study a week.

 From State Control to Remote Control: Warfare in the 21st Century